jnktsj/DNApi/README.md

 The results will be printed in standard output (`stdout`).
-The length of predicted 3′ adapter sequences will be the 3′ adapter prefix match length specified by `-l` + 5nt.
+The length of predicted 3′ adapter sequences will be the 3′ adapter prefix match length specified by `--prefix-match` + 5nt.

 ###### --subsample-rate FLOAT
 Subsampling fraction of reads in an input FASTQ for *exhaustive* mode.
-In the default, DNApi uses all reads, i.e., `--subsample-rate 1.0`.
+In the default, DNApi uses all reads (`--subsample-rate 1.0`).
-Small read sets can make DNApi faster (For more detail, see [Tips for making the exhaustive search mode fastar] (https://github.com/jnktsj/DNApi/tree/master/examples#tips-for-making-the-exhaustive-search-mode-faster)).
+Small read sets can make DNApi faster (For more detail, see [Tips for making the exhaustive search mode faster] (https://github.com/jnktsj/DNApi/tree/master/examples#tips-for-making-the-exhaustive-search-mode-faster)).

 ###### --output-dir DIRECTORY